Skip to main content

 Mesosphere 50 - 85 km Mesosphere comes from the Greek word meso, meaning middle.
 Most meteors burn up in the mesosphere.
 Reddish lightning called sprites can sometimes be seen above thunderstorms.These are in the mesosphere.

-Thermosphere 85 - 600 km The Northern Lights (aurora borealis) and the Southern Lights (aurora australis) are sometimes visible in the thermosphere.
-This happens during solar flares.
+Thermosphere 85 - 600 km The Northern Lights (aurora borealis) and the Southern Lights (aurora australis) happen in the thermosphere.
+This is also where the International Space Station orbits.

 Exosphere 600 - 1000 km The exosphere is the furthest from the surface of the Earth.
-It marks the edge of space.
-Only hydrogen and helium molecules are found here.
+Its edge marks the edge of space.
+It contains gas molecules like hydrogen and helium, but they are very far apart.
+Auroras sometimes happen in the lower exosphere.

 Did you know?